-The small business income tax offset of up to $1,000 is available for sole traders with a turnover of less than $5 million.
-The offset rate is 13 per cent of the income tax payable on the portion of an individual’s taxable income that is their ‘total net small business income.
+For sole traders with a turnover of less than $5 million, a $1,000 small business income tax offset is available.
+The offset rate is 13% of the income tax due on the part of taxable income that is derived from a person’s “total net small business income.”

 Suppose you’re an employee and are paid more than $450 before tax in a calendar month or are under 18 and work more than 30 hours per week.
 In that case, your employer should be making contributions to your nominated superannuation fund.